ustabar/demos/README.md

-# demos
+# docker-compose command usage

-Files are used for demo purpose
+Included files are used for demo purpose(s).